Delerius/n3fjp-ohc-bridge/README.md

 When this occurs, the bridge will skip sending the QSO.

 Ensure N3FJP has active CAT/rig control configured at log time.

+Copy config.json.example → config.json

+Choose one of the example configs:
+- config.ohc.example.json (recommended for OpenHamClock)
+- config.udp-only.example.json (Time Mapper only)

+Copy the file you want to use to: config.json